 Being protected by the marine park means that the reefs are taken care of and there are a few extra rules that you need to follow to conserve this wonderful place.

-Cozumel also is a large cruise destination with many cruise ship tourists embarking on to the shores of the island each day.
-This means that during the daytimes the island is busy and bustling but at night it’s actually rather quiet and serene.
+Cozumel also is a large cruise destination with many cruise ship tourists embarking on the shores of the island each day.
+This means that during the daytime, the island is busy and bustling but at night it’s actually rather quiet and serene.

 A Day of Cozumel Scuba Diving

 There are two main ways to dive in Cozumel when on a day trip, either via the fast boat direct from the shore of Playa del Carmen, or by taking the ferry.